pkarnakov/pkarnakov/README.md

 ### [Aphros](https://github.com/cselab/aphros)

 Distributed multiphysics solver for simulating multiphase flow with bubbles and electrochemical reactors.
-The solver performed first-ever simulations of foaming by breakup and mixing of air in water.
+The solver performed the largest simulations of foaming by breakup and mixing of air in water.

 <details>
 <summary>